mariobox/mariosanchez.org/content/post/pom.md

 "Anything that is huge, profitable, famous, or influential is the result of a tail event—an outlying one-in-thousands or millions event."

-"<mark>A few companies account for most of the market’s return [Note:Buy diversified index funds]</mark>"
+"A few companies account for most of the market’s return [Note:Buy diversified index funds]"

 "A good definition of an investing genius is the man or woman who can do the average thing when all those around them are going crazy."